Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 #### **4.2.1 Data Upload and Storage**
 1. **Report Upload:**
    - Professors log in using the USU SSO system.
-   - They navigate to the upload section and submit their IDEA survey reports in PDF format.
-   *This assumes professors need to upload their reports manually.*
+   - The system will automatically retrieve IDEA survey reports from a centralized database depending on selected semesters and classes.

 2. **Backend Processing:**
    - The **Upload API** receives the PDF and stores it in a secure file storage system.